-Jorge Luis Borges, poet, essayist, narrator, one of the most important figures in Argentine literature and Spanish narrative in general.
+Jorge Luis Borges is one of the most important figures in Argentinian literature and Spanish narrative in general.
 Borges is also one of the most analyzed authors in the history of literature.

-One of the most famous Jorge Luis Borges except is:
+One of the most famous Jorge Luis Borges excerpts is:

 Jorge Luis Borges, The Library of Babel (1941)